-Snettisham Primary School in Norfolk are delighted to be receiving a copy of Harvey and the Moon Bus for their 5-7 year olds 'Reading Corner'.
+Snettisham Primary School in Norfolk were delighted to have received a copy of the book for their 5-7 year olds 'Reading Corner'.
 The children will hopefully be reviewing the book and their comments added to our 'collage' pin board which we will be displaying at future events.

-Dersingham Library in Norfolk are delighted to have received a complimentary copy for their 'story corner'.
-They will also be reviewing the book and providing feedback.
+Dersingham Library in Norfolk were delighted to have received a copy of the book for their 'Story Corner'.
+They will also be reviewing it and providing feedback.

 I purchased this book for my little boy Phillip (age 7 years).
 He loved listening to the story so much so, I am reading it again to him.
 There is plenty of action in this book to keep it exciting and also to keep a child's interest.
 Phillip loved looking at the illustrations as well, which are beautiful.
 Chapter 3 was his favourite.
 He thought the names on the sweet counters, such as 'raspberry fizzy jelly and bubble custard' was so funny and laughed so much at this - he loves the book.
 We will definitely be looking out for more Harvey and the Moon Bus stories.